 1950s-1960s

-Writing for her college literary magazine, the Minor Bird in Chatham College, in Pittsburgh, Pennsylvania, Prema was encouraged when her story Ink, won the best prize for writing.
+Writing for her college literary magazine the Minor Bird in Chatham College, Pittsburgh, Pennsylvania, Prema was encouraged when her story Ink, won the best prize for writing.

-Her return to India led to her writing short stories, serialised mystery novels and researching the best places to publish them.
-As her friend and fellow writer, Shashi Despande said, “If today, there are many more publishers for novels than there were some years back, it is an entirely different picture as far as short-stories go.”
+On her return to India she began writing short stories and serialised mystery novels and researching the best places to publish them.
+As her friend and fellow writer, Shashi Despande said, “If today, there are many more publishers for novels than there were some years back, it is an entirely different picture as far as short stories go.”

-The market for short-stories was limited, publishing in the Sainik Samachar, an army newsletter, Illustrated Weekly, where Kushwant Singh encouraged writers to local Sunday newspapers like the Deccan Herald, Prema spent as much time writing her stories as she did finding avenues to get them published.
+The market for short-stories was limited – from publishing in the Sainik Samachar, an army newsletter, Illustrated Weekly, where Kushwant Singh encouraged writers, to local Sunday newspapers like the Deccan Herald – and Prema spent as much time finding avenues to get her stories published as she did writing them.

-Teaching, working as a drama critic at the Indian Express and juggling between being a mother, wife, teacher was work enough.
-She would often write after eleven at night when her children were asleep, only to be up again at six in the morning to make breakfast, packed lunches and start her day routine.
+Teaching, working as a drama critic at the Indian Express, and juggling being a mother and wife was work enough.
+She would often write after 11pm when her children were asleep, only to be up again at six in the morning to make breakfast and packed lunches and start her daily routine.

 Theatre was still her first love in these early years.